dklink/waddell_wind_archive/README.md

 ### Server
-Deployed as a container, probably managed kubernetes?
+Deploy as a cloud run function.

 ## Development
 If you make changes to the database, you can generate new migrations by navigating to `common/migrations` and running